gvec-group/gvec/docs/user/stages.md

 ### Advanced control

 Instead of `picard_current="auto"`, we can also set the two parameters that influence the Picard iterations manually.
-The two options are `target` an `iota_tol`.
+The two key options are `target` an `iota_tol`.
 The former specifies which optimization targets are considered during a Picard iteration.
 The latter specifies how well we want the current-constraint to be fulfilled.

 Since we are technically optimizing for the prescribed `I_tor`, it can be useful to allow small deviations from `I_tor`, similarly to allowing deviations from the force balance via `minimize_tol`.
 As the underlying algorithm utilizes $\iota_{\text{curr}}$, and $\iota$ is without units, we specify this deviation in terms of a tolerance on the (targeted) rotational transform $\iota_T$: `iota_tol`.
 The `picard_current="auto"` mode will always try to get this tolerance below $10^{-10}$.

 Given `iota_tol`, we can now choose to either aggressively optimize for `iota_tol` or choose to optimize for `minimize_tol` first and then try to also fulfill `iota_tol`.
 The former would require one to set `target="iota"` whereas the latter corresponds to `target="iota_and_force"`.
 Generally, the `target="iota"` option is intended to be used with low `maxIter` and low `iota_tol` in an initial stage, if no prior knowledge on $\iota$ is present.
 If the initial guess for $\iota$ is reasonable, using `target="iota_and_force"` with a low value for `iota_tol` is recommended.
 Such a stage is typically a follow up to a `target="iota"` stage.

+The final parameter that might be set for `picard_current` is `maxRestarts`.
+This parameter limits the maximum number of restarts that can be performed during a stage.
+Per default `maxRestarts=30`.
+Its intended use is to have an abort criterion if the targeted `iota_tol` can not be reached during a stage, similar to `maxIter` and `totalIter`.

 The example below demonstrates the use of `picard_current` with stages.
 It mimics the behavior of `picard_current="auto"` but also performs refinement during the stages: